FriendSoftwareLabs/presence/README.md

 Presence is a communication service for Friend.
 It is based on rooms, allowing many to many text chat and video / audio calls.
-It integrates closely with ( and is infact a service of ) Friend, allowing anyone logged into Friend to use it, showing up with their Friend name, with no need to set up an account or remember a password.
+It integrates closely with ( and is a service of ) Friend, allowing anyone logged into Friend to use it, showing up with their Friend name, with no need to set up an account or remember a password.
 A pixel avatar is generated for everyones amusement.